-Since 2003, the Danish at-sea-sampling programme has provided data for discard estimates.
-Samples have not covered all quarters.
-There were no discard data for 2008 and 2011.
-The Danish discard rate is considered unsuitable for estimating Norwegian discards, as the two fisheries take place partially on different fishing grounds and by different gears.
-As discard mortality from traps is basically zero, the increasing trap fishery and decreasing trawl fishery imply that Norwegian discards in recent years are low.
-For a description of the Danish sampling programme, see Feekings et al. (2012).
-Since 2014, advice is based on catches assuming zero discards in the Norwegian fishery.
+There were no Danish discard data for 2008 and 2011.
+Sampling has not always covered all quarters.
+Discards have not been raised for unsampled quarters and metiers.
+There are no Norwegian discard data and the Danish discard rate is considered unsuitable for estimating Norwegian discards, as the two fisheries take place partially on different fishing grounds and with different gears.
+Large mesh bottom trawls are used in both fisheries while shrimp trawls and traps are only used in the Norwegian fishery.
+The increasing trap fishery and decreasing trawl fishery implies that most dicarded Nephrops in the Norwegian fishery will survive.
+Since 2015, ICES quota advice has been based on catches assuming zero discards in the Norwegian fishery.